Recreation Advisory Committee

 About the Committee

-Chamblee Parks and Recreation has a Recreation Advisory Committee (RAC) made up of six City of Chamblee residents (may have up to two non-residents).
+Chamblee Parks and Recreation has a Recreation Advisory Committee (RAC) made up of a minimum of five (5) and a maximum of nine (9) City of Chamblee residents (may have up to two non-residents).
+Members are nominated by the Parks and Recreation Director and approved by a majority vote of the Chamblee City Council.
 The RAC serves as a voice for the Chamblee Parks and Recreation staff, both in bringing in ideas from the community as well as disseminating information to the community.

 Verle Van Hoozen

 Verle C. Van Hoozen was born in Ft.
 Wayne, Indiana.
 As a graduate of Vincennes University, majoring in broadcasting production technology, he has worked in television, the family egg production business, and food distribution.